-As previously noted, our philanthropic initiative, Every Heartbeat Matters (EHM), focuses on impacting the lives of underserved patients.
-By partnering with over 60 patient- and cardiac-focused charitable partners around the world, we have invested more than \$30 million and countless hours of employees' dedication to create the EHM community.
+As previously noted, our philanthropic initiative, Every Heartbeat Matters ("EHM"), focuses on impacting the lives of underserved patients.
+By partnering with more than 60 patient- and cardiac-focused charitable partners around the world, we have invested greater than \$42 million and countless hours of employees' time to create the EHM community.
 Between 2014-2020, through our EHM community, we helped educate, screen, and treat more than 1.7 million underserved people, surpassing our initial goal of reaching 1 million individuals.
-Our current phase of EHM is focused on a goal to improve the lives of 2.5 million additional underserved structural heart and critical care patients by the end of 2025.
-With our network of charitable partners, EHM aims to improve the ability of physicians to detect, treat and support the recovery of underserved structural heart disease and high-risk patients.
-For more information about the EHM initiative, please see the Volunteerism and Giving section of this report, our EHM webpage and the latest Philanthropy Report.
+Our current phase of EHM (2020-2025) is focused on a goal to improve the lives of 2.5 million additional underserved structural heart and critical care patients.
+With our network of charitable partners, EHM aims to improve the ability of physicians to detect, treat, and support the recovery of underserved structural heart disease and high-risk patients.
+For more information about the EHM initiative, please see the "Volunteerism and Giving" section of this report, our EHM webpage and the latest Philanthropy Report.